gabbigmz/PacMan/README.md

 Open the HTML file in your browser.
 Add more PacMen every time you select the "Add PacMan" button or change the speed by clicking "Start Game".

 ## Roadmap of Future Improvements
-Add fruits that will dissapear when touched by a PacMan.
+To add fruits that will dissapear when touched by a PacMan.

 ## License
 MIT License